$L_p$ regular sparse hypergraphs: Relative counting lemma for pseudorandom families

 \end{claim} Granting Claims \ref{c7.3} and \ref{c7.4}, the proof of the inductive step (and, consequently, of Theorem \ref{t7.1}) is completed as follows.
 First observe that, by \eqref{e7.5}, we have $\eta_m(\gamma)\mik \big(30(C+1)\big)^{-4q}\gamma^{4q}$; in particular, $8\eta_m(\gamma)^{1/2}\mik \big(10(C+1)\big)^{-2q}\gamma^{2q}$.
 On the other hand, by Claim \ref{c7.4} and the choice of $\beta(\gamma)$ and $\theta(\gamma)$ in \eqref{e7.3}, it is easy to see that $\|G-H\|_{L_{2q}}\mik 3\big(10(C+1)\big)^{-1}\gamma$.
 Therefore, by Claim \ref{c7.3} and property (P2),

 We close this subsection by commenting on the proof of Claim \ref{c7.4} (the details are given in Subsection 7.3).
 Estimates of this form are usually obtained for stronger norms than the cut norm, and as such, they depend on stronger pseudorandomness conditions.
-The first general method available in this context was developed recently by Conlon, Fox and Zhao \cite{CFZ}.
+The first general method available in this context was developed recently in \cite{CFZ}.
 It is known as ``densification" and consists of taking successive marginals in order to arrive at an expression which involves only bounded functions (see also \cite{Sh}).
 Another approach (which ultimately relies on H\"{o}lder's inequality) was introduced by Tao and Ziegler \cite{TZ2,TZ3}.

 We propose a new method to deal with these types of problems.
 It appears to be quite versatile---see, e.g., \cite{DK1}---and is based on a simple decomposition scheme.
 The method is best seen in action: we first observe the pointwise bound